PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 ]

-[@!RFC2308] defines that the TTL of the SOA record that nust be returned in negative answers (NXDOMAIN or NODATA):
+[@!RFC2308] defines the TTL of the SOA record that must be returned in negative answers (NXDOMAIN or NODATA):

 ~~~
    The TTL of this